rakku-ms/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/docs/Set-AzsOffer.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### ADDONPLAN <IAddonPlanDefinition[]>: References to add-on plans that a tenant can optionally acquire as a part of the offer.
+#### ADDONPLANS <IAddonPlanDefinition[]>: References to add-on plans that a tenant can optionally acquire as a part of the offer.
   - `[MaxAcquisitionCount <Int32?>]`: Maximum number of instances that can be acquired by a single subscription.
 If not specified, the assumed value is 1.
   - `[PlanId <String>]`: Plan identifier.

 #### NEWOFFER <IOffer>: Represents an offering of services against which a subscription can be created.
   - `[Location <String>]`: Location of the resource
-  - `[AddonPlan <IAddonPlanDefinition[]>]`: References to add-on plans that a tenant can optionally acquire as a part of the offer.
+  - `[AddonPlans <IAddonPlanDefinition[]>]`: References to add-on plans that a tenant can optionally acquire as a part of the offer.
     - `[MaxAcquisitionCount <Int32?>]`: Maximum number of instances that can be acquired by a single subscription.
 If not specified, the assumed value is 1.
     - `[PlanId <String>]`: Plan identifier.
-  - `[BasePlanId <String[]>]`: Identifiers of the base plans that become available to the tenant immediately when a tenant subscribes to the offer.
+  - `[BasePlanIds <String[]>]`: Identifiers of the base plans that become available to the tenant immediately when a tenant subscribes to the offer.
   - `[Description <String>]`: Description of offer.
   - `[DisplayName <String>]`: Display name of offer.
   - `[ExternalReferenceId <String>]`: External reference identifier.